zarapurewal/rpn-calculator/README.md

 When you are done, push your work back to the `master` branch in your project on GitLab.

-The only files which you need to changes in `Dockerfile` and `docker-compose.yml`.
+The only files which you need to change are `Dockerfile` and `docker-compose.yml`.